onurvarol/blog/_posts/2015-08-18-twitter-suspension.md

 ---
 layout: post
-title: How Twitter suspend my account
+title: How Twitter suspended my account
-excerpt: Twitter suspend my personal account which I also use to collect dataset for my research.
-I am sharing my experience and try to share some suggestions for better execution.
+excerpt: Twitter suspended my personal account that I also use to collect dataset for my research.
+I am sharing my experience and some suggestions for better execution of this process.
 date: 2015-08-22 22:00:00
 ---